Herjuus/Bakkastream/README.md

 ## Stack

-This application is buildt with Nextjs, Node, MongoDB.
+This application is buildt with Nextjs, TailwindCSS, Node, MongoDB.

 ## Meta